and panoramic view from Sunrise Mountain along the Appalachian

 Alcohol is prohibited.
 Pets are prohibited in overnight facilities.

 Campsites: 82 tent and trailer sites with fire rings and picnic tables.
 Some camping areas available all year.
-New Jersey Residents: $20 per night; Non-Residents: $25 per night.
-Accommodates up to 6 people, including children
+Fee: NJ Resident: $20 per night; Non Resident: $25 per night.
+Accommodates up to 6 people, including children.

 Steam Mill Camping Area - 27 tent and pop-up camper sites with an artisan well for water and pit toilets.
 All sites have a picnic table, fire rings and lantern hooks.
-New Jersey Residents: $20 per night; Non-Residents: $25 per night.
+Fee: NJ Resident: $20 per night; Non-Resident: $25 per night.

 Group campsites: Nine group